agmcfarland/GeneGrouper/README.md

 gunzip ./genomes/*.gz
 ```

+**Note: if svn doesn't work, just manually download the two folders and place them in your empty folder**

 There will be 15 genomes total composed of four *Salmonella*, three *Klebsiella*, four *Citrobacter*, and four *Pseudomonas* genomes.

 #### Now build the database of the genomes.